-Figure 1: Example and storage structure of GeoSNs
+Fig. 1.
+Example and storage structure of GeoSNs

 To the best of our knowledge, there is no previous work on clustering GeoSN places.
-While there exists a significant body of research on analyzing and querying GeoSN data [4,7,27,28,36,37], most of these works are centered around users; i.e., they study user behavior, user link prediction or recommendation, or the evaluation of user queries.
+While there exists a significant body of research on analyzing and querying GeoSN data [4], [5], [6], [7], most of these works are centered around users; i.e., they study user behavior, user link prediction or recommendation, or the evaluation of user queries.
 Thus, the places and checkins are only regarded as some auxiliary information to facilitate user-centered analysis.
 On the other hand, GeoSNs provide a new and rich form of geographical data, affiliated with the social network graph, the analysis of which can provide new and interesting insights, compared to raw spatial data.
 In specific, clustering of places in a GeoSN network finds a number of interesting applications:

 Generalization and characterization of places.
 In geographic data analysis, a common task is to define regions (especially in urban areas), which include similar places with respect to the people who live in them or visit them.
 For example, in urban planning, land managers are interested in identifying regions which have uniform (i.e., consistent) demographic statistics, e.g., areas where elderly people prefer to visit, or people who belong to certain religious communities and have special transportation or living needs.
 Our DCPGS framework is especially useful for such spatial generalization and characterization tasks, because it can identify geographic regions where places form dense regions and the people who visit them are also socially connected to each other.
-On the other hand, by simply using spatial clustering, we may not be able to separate regions that are geographically close (e.g., neighboring "districts") but are visited by different social user groups.
+By considering also the temporal information in the data (i.e., when did users checkin at the various places), the discovered clusters can be further refined and can become valuable for urban activity analysis, local authorities, service providers, decision makes, etc. For example, a certain set of places (e.g., shopping spots) may be characterized as a cluster for only restricted time periods or intervals (e.g., during Saturday morning hours).

 Data cleaning.
 Intuitively, places that belong in the same geosocial cluster, according to our DCPGS framework, should have similar semantics.
 Therefore, our clustering results can help toward the cleaning of semantics (e.g., tags), which are given to places being in the same cluster (e.g., inspect tags that are inconsistent with the ones given to the majority of places in the cluster).
 In addition, as already mentioned, nearby GeoSN locations collected by user checkins could belong to the same physical place (e.g., a large restaurant) and our clusters can help toward identifying such cases and integrating multiple locations to the same physical place (i.e., region), possibly with the joint help of map-matching tools.
+Besides, taking the temporal dimension into account can also help to provide more accurate cleaning.